-Chronic pain holds hostage 54 million Americans with osteoarthritis, rheumatoid arthritis and gout who require daily or near daily relief.
-Traditionally, that support is pursued in non-prescription or prescription pharmaceutical pills that all have harmful side effects.1
+Chronic pain holds 54 million Americans hostage who require daily or near daily relief from osteoarthritis, rheumatoid arthritis and gout.
+That support is traditionally pursued in non-prescription or prescription pharmaceutical pills that all have harmful side effects.1

-For centuries, nature has provided its own pharmacy for relief of pain, virtually without side effects.
-With a healthier future in mind, many Americans are now turning to natural alternatives, like Boswellia, an ancient herb proven in modern studies to equal and exceed the effectiveness of NSAIDS.
+Nature has provided its own pharmacy for relief of pain for centuries, virtually without side effects.
+Many Americans with an eye on future health are now turning to natural alternatives.
+Boswellia is an ancient herb proven in modern studies to equal and exceed the effectiveness of NSAIDS.

-Americans take these painkillers to treat headaches, backaches and arthritis, often without realizing their dangerous side effects.
-In addition to non-aspirin NSAIDs that significantly increase the risk of strokes and heart attacks, these medicines cause stomach bleeding, ulcers, liver problems and asthma attacks and death.
+Americans take painkillers to treat headaches, backaches and arthritis, often without realizing the dangerous side effects of even OTC pharmaceutical preparations..
+In addition to non-aspirin NSAIDs that significantly increase the risk of strokes and heart attacks, these medicines also cause stomach bleeding, ulcers, liver problems and asthma attacks and death.
 Long-term use increases all risks and can lead to kidney problems and potentially kidney failure.2

 NSAID use is intended for mild to moderate pain with treatment limited to three days for fever and headaches and not more than ten days without a health care provider’s recommendation.
 Studies show heart and gastrointestinal risks are greater with long term use required to reduce inflammation for chronic pain conditions like osteoarthritis or rheumatoid arthritis.